qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/vectormiscellaneous.rst

   Defines with a SQL "WHERE" statement which features should be selected for the output table.

-  Default: *(not set)*

-``Group "n" features per transaction (Default: 20000)`` [string] Optional.
+``Group N features per transaction (Default: 20000)`` [string] Optional.

-  You can group the input features in transactions where "n" defines the size.
+  You can group the input features in transactions where N defines the size.
-  By default "n" limits the transaction size to 20000 features.
+  By default N limits the transaction size to 20000 features.

   Default: *(not set)*